benjithaimmortal/monjibram/_posts/0000-00-00-static-sites-and-filtering-things.md

 ## But what if the blogs aren't on the page?

 The way Jekyll deals with posts is pretty standard.
 There's a plugin called `paginator`.
 It intakes how many blogs were output, and does the hard work of keeping track of it for you.
 You can [change the paginator settings](https://jekyllrb.com/docs/pagination/) in the config file.
 I can do similar things in Hugo or Eleventy.
-It looks more complex in a front-end framework, but this is good enough.
+It looks a bit different in a front-end framework, but this is good enough for concepts.

 {% highlight rb %}
 # encapsulate all of these commands in { % % } for use in Jekyll templates